wmlele/mina/Readme.md

   # do other things
 end
 # Output:
-# Elapsed time: 2.0 seconds
+# Elapsed time: 2.00 seconds
 ~~~

 ### measure
-Measures the time (in ms) a block takes.
+Measures the time (in seconds) a block takes.
 Returns a [time, output] tuple.

 ### mina_cleanup